+Kerry Perry quits as president of scandal-hit USA Gymnastics
-Kerry Perry resigns as USA Gymnastics president

-The announcement Tuesday came days after the United States Olympic Committee questioned the direction of the organization under Perry’s leadership.
+Kerry Perry resigned under pressure as USA Gymnastics president Tuesday, the move coming days after the U.S. Olympic Committee questioned her ability to lead a path forward for an organization rocked by scandal.

-Perry has struggled to outline a clear path forward during her nine months on the job.
-She repeatedly came under scrutiny by athletes who felt she was mishandling the fallout from the abuse scandal surrounding disgraced former team doctor Larry Nassar.
+Perry spent nine months on the job and repeatedly came under scrutiny by athletes who felt she was mishandling the fallout from the tumult surrounding disgraced former team doctor Larry Nassar.

+Perry, a former communications executive with no background in gymnastics, became president of USA Gymnastics last December.
+She stressed her focus would be on “creating an environment of empowerment where all have a strong voice and we are dedicated every single day to athlete safety.”

-The USOC also has expressed disappointment following the botched hiring — and then firing — of its elite development coordinator.
+The USOC has expressed disappointment following the botched hiring — and then firing — of its elite development coordinator.

 Most Read Nation & World Stories